aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert DOT to ODP arises when they are trying to add a feature within their application.
+DOT is a file format used by Microsoft Word to store documents, while ODP is a file format used by OpenOffice and LibreOffice to store presentations.
+Converting DOT to ODP allows the user to access the content of the document in a presentation format.

+<h2>How Aspose.Total Helps for DOT to ODP Conversion</h2>
-For a Python developer, who is trying to add a DOT to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to automate the conversion process from DOT to ODP.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOT file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into a Presentation as an ODP format.
+This process is simple and efficient, and can be used to quickly convert DOT to ODP.

 {{% /blocks/products/pf/feature-page-summary %}}